 - Swing the Statue- Silly, fun game.
 One person is “it” and takes each player by the hand/arm and swings them around.
 However the second player lands, he/she must freeze in that position (like a statue) and hold it for the remainder of the game.
 Whoever falls first is now “it”.

 Wait!
 What about tug-of-war, capture the flag… 15 MORE “Old-School” Outdoor Games for kids

 Now, I’m in my 30’s so recalling those old outdoor games for my kids is harder than I want to admit.
 I had to poll family & friends to gather a list.

 Our childhoods were defined by these games.
 Let’s teach our kids and keep these games alive!
 I print this list and keep it on my porch.
 With all the variations, I bet we could keep busy all summer!

 Get the printable version below!!!

-Then go check out Part 2: 15 MORE “Old-School” Outdoor Games for kids
+Then go to Part 2: 15 MORE “Old-School” Outdoor Games for kids

 What yard games did I miss?
 What games did you play outside?
 Be sure to share this on Facebook and “tag” all those old friends you used to play with!
 Add your favorite outdoor games for kids!

 Subscribe and get "15 Outdoor Games" list sent to you via email so you print it out and keep the kids playing all summer long!